MicrosoftDocs/quantum-docs-pr/articles/install-guide/update.md

     dotnet clean [project_name].csproj
     ```

 3. Determine the current version of the QDK.
 To find it, you can review the [release notes](https://docs.microsoft.com/quantum/relnotes/).
-The version will be in a format similar to the following: `0.11.2005.2905`
+The version will be in a format similar to `0.11.2005.2905`.

 4. In each of your `.csproj` files, go through the following steps: